RobotsandRockets/event-manager/README.md

 If the event has already been created, the user should have the ability to **cancel** the event, which flags it as cancelled and hides it from the _list view_.

+If the event is new, the app should validate the presence of the event's title, description, location, and start date/time (must be in the future).

-#### Event Photos
+#### Event Photos Tab

+This tab is unavailable until the event has been created.
 This screen should allow the user to upload any number of photos and **optionally add a caption** to them.
 The user can also delete the photos.

 See the section on [image](#image-uploads) for specifications.

-#### Event Attendees
+#### Event Attendees Tab

+This tab is unavailable until the event has been created.
 This screen should list event attendees that have been submitted via the [API endpoint](#api-endpoint) described above.
 It should also allow the user to **remove attendees**.